 About this consultation

-We are consulting on draft direct consumer enforcement guidance and rules as required and permitted under the Digital Markets, Competition and Consumers Act 2024 (DMCC Act).
+We consulted on draft direct consumer enforcement guidance and rules as required and permitted under the Digital Markets, Competition and Consumers Act 2024 (DMCC Act).

 The DMCC Act grants new direct enforcement powers, relating to consumer protection law, to the Competition and Markets Authority (CMA).
 These new powers enable the CMA to investigate, determine and take enforcement action to address: